dantleech/blog/content/posts/2026/01-30-space.md

-When working on a project I often find myself writing code that is not exclusively associated with the business or project and can be written without coupling to the framework or other libararies in the project.
+When working on a project I often find myself writing code that is not exclusively associated with the business or project and can be written without coupling to the framework or other libraries in the project.
 I'd class this as a **library**.
 An example might be an API client, a barcode reader, a deserializer, a markdown linter, a caster, etc.